Tearnote/lists/README.md

 ![A screenshot of Lists running in the Code Institute terminal](doc/screenshot.png)

 *Lists* is an interactive command-line program for creating and editing to-do lists.
-The lists can be synchronized with a number of online services.
+The lists can be synchronized with Dropbox for persistence.

+Live version is available [here](https://tearnote-lists.herokuapp.com).